 who will prepare your way;

 3 the voice of one crying out in the wilderness:

 4 John the baptizer appeared in the wilderness, proclaiming a baptism of repentance for the forgiveness of sins.
 5 And people from the whole Judean countryside and all the people of Jerusalem were going out to him, and were baptized by him in the river Jordan, confessing their sins.
 6 Now John was clothed with camel’s hair, with a leather belt around his waist, and he ate locusts and wild honey.
 7 He proclaimed, “The one who is more powerful than I is coming after me; I am not worthy to stoop down and untie the thong of his sandals.
 8 I have baptized you with water; but he will baptize you with the Holy Spirit.”

-Thank you for meditating on this daily Gospel reading and considering this reflection on Mark 1:1-8.
+Thank you for meditating on this daily Gospel reading and considering this Mark 1:1-8 Reflection – Prepared Through Silence.